Project

 Actions #4

-Updated by kraih 11 months ago
+Updated by kraih about 1 year ago

 During the openQA weekly we've talked about this ticket and consider it a good candidate for a mob session.
 Main problems to solve are Salt deployment and SSL configuration.
 As well as a simple way to rollback the deployment and use Apache again in case something goes wrong.